KPN-CISO/AttackMatrix/README.md

 ## Comments and Suggestions

-If you would like to reach out with ideas for improvements or general feedback, please reach out to the [author](mailto:uforia@dhcp.net).
+If you have ideas for improvements or general feedback, please reach out to the [author](mailto:uforia@dhcp.net).

 ## Known issues